matthewdeanmartin/so_pip/docs/prior_art.md

 PIP
 ---
-Pip and related tools handle intentially created packages with source probably in GitHub and packages stored in pypi.
+Pip and related tools handle intentionally created packages with source probably in GitHub and packages stored in pypi.

 You could publish a so_pip created package to pypi, (possibly not a good idea), but so_pip packages are better vendorized.